History of the Central African Republic: André Kolingba

-Patassé
+Ange-Félix Patassé

-When elections were finally held in 1993, again with the help of the international community, Ange-Félix Patassé led in the first round and Kolingba came in fourth behind Abel Goumba and David Dacko.
+When elections were finally held in 1993, again with the help of the international community and the UN Electoral Assistance Unit, Ange-Félix Patassé led in the first round and Kolingba came in fourth behind Abel Goumba and David Dacko.
 In the second round, Patassé won 53% of the vote while Goumba won 45.6%.
-Most of Patassé's support came from Gbaya, Kare, and Kaba voters in seven heavily populated prefectures in the northwest while Goumba's support came largely from ten less-populated prefectures in the south and east.
+Most of Patassé's support came from Gbaya, Kare, and Kaba voters in seven heavily populated prefectures in the northwest while Goumba's support came largely from ten less populated prefectures in the south and east.
 Patassé's party, the Mouvement pour la Libération du Peuple Centrafricain (MLPC) or Movement for the Liberation of the Central African People, gained a plurality but not an absolute majority of seats in parliament, which meant it required coalition partners to rule effectively.

-Patassé relieved former President Kolingba of his military rank of General in March 1994 and then charged several former ministers with various crimes.
-Patassé also removed many Yakoma from important, lucrative posts in the government.
+Patassé relieved former president Kolingba of his military rank of General in March 1994 and then charged several former ministers with various crimes.
+Ange-Félix Patassé also removed many Yakoma from important, lucrative posts in the government.
 Two hundred predominantly Yakoma members of the presidential guard were also dismissed or reassigned to the army.
 Kolingba's RDC loudly proclaimed that Patassé's government was conducting a "witch hunt" against the Yakoma.

 A new constitution was approved on 28 December 1994 and promulgated on 14 January 1995, but this constitution, like those before it, did not have much impact on the country's politics.
 In 1996–1997, reflecting steadily decreasing public confidence in the government's erratic behaviour, three mutinies against Patassé's administration were accompanied by widespread destruction of property and heightened ethnic tension.

 On 25 January 1997, the Bangui Agreements, which provided for the deployment of an inter-African military mission, the Mission Interafricaine de Surveillance des Accords de Bangui (MISAB), were signed.
 Mali's former president, Amadou Touré, served as chief mediator and brokered the entry of ex-mutineers into the government on 7 April 1997.
 The MISAB mission was later replaced by a U.N. peacekeeping force, the Mission des Nations Unies en RCA (MINURCA).

 In 1998, parliamentary elections resulted in Kolingba's RDC winning 20 out of 109 seats, constituting a significant political comeback.
 In 1999, however, Patassé won free elections to become president for a second term, despite widespread public anger in urban centres over his rule.